-In accordance with CC 6, Table 1-1 contains the Certificate Holders' anticipated Project schedule and sequencing for dividing the overland and marine portions of the Project into EM&CP Segments to facilitate construction and sequencing (CC 6).
-Separate EM&CPs will be developed for the overland and marine segment outlined in Table 1-1.
-On October 13, 2022, the Commission approved the first CHPE EM&CP for Segments 1 and 2 of project construction.
+In accordance with CC 6, Table 1-1 contains the Certificate Holders' anticipated Project schedule and sequencing for dividing the overland and marine portions of the Project into EM&CP Segments to facilitate construction and sequencing.
+Separate EM&CPs will be developed for the overland and marine segments as outlined in Table 1-1.
+On October 13, 2022, the Commission approved the first CHPE EM&CP for Segments 1 and 2 of project construction; subsequent approvals were issued in February and March 2023, as outlined in the below table.